Have you ever noticed your dog scooting their butt on the ground?

 Although an anal sac problem is the most likely reason your dog is scooting, it’s not the only possible reason.
 In our next blog, we’ll be going over a few other things that can cause your dog to scoot, so please make sure to stay tuned to learn more.

 In the meantime, if your dog is scooting, don’t put off getting the treatment they need.
-Help them find relief by scheduling your appointment with our veterinarian at East Meadow Veterinary Clinic.
+Help them find relief by scheduling your appointment with our veterinarian at East Meadow Veterinary Center.
 We proudly serve South Bellmore and the surrounding areas.